suchmememanyskill/switch-guide/docs/user_guide/all/making_essential_backups.md

 1. Tap the `Payloads` option, then press Lockpick_RCM.bin.
 2. If Lockpick_RCM asks you to select between SysNAND and EmuNAND, choose SysNAND by navigating with the volume buttons and pressing the power button.
 If not, continue with step 4.
-3. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the SD card.
+3. Lockpick_RCM should now inform you that your keys have been saved to `/switch/prod.keys` on the microSD card.
 4. Press any button to return to the main menu.
 5. Navigate to 'Reboot to hekate' with the volume buttons and select it with the power button.
-6. Once in hekate, navigate to `Tools` > `USB tools` > `SD card` and plug your switch into your PC via USB.
+6. Once in hekate, navigate to `Tools` > `USB tools` > `SD card` and plug your Switch into your PC via USB.
-7. Copy `prod.keys` from the `switch` folder on your SD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).
+7. Copy `prod.keys` from the `switch` folder on your microSD card to a safe location on your PC (it is suggested to copy it to the same place that you copied your NAND backup to).

 [Continue to Launching CFW :material-arrow-right:](launching_cfw.md){ .md-button .md-button--primary }